kb21-rw/trainee-app/README.md

 ### Data Visualization
 - **Table View**: Display trainee data in a table format for easy access for all trainees
 - **Filling Forms**:  Coach can fill in the information only for their  trainees.

-### !
-Admins can do everything a coach can do like coaching trainees but with other additional features

 ## Getting Started